-If the sensitive data is a child object, the symmetric and HMAC keys are derived from the symmetric seed value in the sensitive area of the parent.
+If the sensitive data is part of a child object, the symmetric and HMAC keys are derived from the symmetric seed value (seedValue) in the sensitive area of the Storage Parent.
 If the sensitive data is a duplication or certification blob, the symmetric and HMAC keys are derived from a single use seed.
 That seed is then protected using the asymmetric public key of the intended recipient of the protected blob.